Kane & Lynch: Dead Men: Plot

-The Dead Men then fight their way through the Venezuelan jungle, and locate The Brothers at their compound.
-Shelly demands the payment that Kane claimed Shelly, Rific and Thapa would get for helping him.
+The Dead Men fight their way through the Venezuelan jungle, and locate The Brothers at their compound.
+Shelly demands the payment that Kane claimed he would get for helping him.
 Carlos tells Shelly and Rific that there is plenty of heroin in the village that they can take as a compensation.
-Carlos then volunteers to go on ahead and open the gates with an explosive, but vanishes once inside.
-This makes Lynch think that Carlos tricked them all into a trap.
-However, Kane and Lynch discover over Carlos's radio that The 7 have captured Jenny again.
-They discover in the compound courtyard Jenny unharmed and Carlos's corpse.
-They suddenly get ambushed by The Brothers and their mercenaries.
-Kane shoots a land mine beside Carlos' corpse and the two then kill The Elder Brother.
+Carlos then volunteers to go on ahead and open the gates with an explosive, but vanishes once inside, making Lynch think that Carlos lured them into a trap.
+However, Kane and Lynch discover over Carlos's radio that The7 have captured Jenny again.
+They discover Jenny unharmed, along with Carlos's corpse.
+They suddenly get ambushed by The Brothers and their mercenaries, but manage to kill The Elder Brother.
 The Younger Brother, however, manages to escape with Jenny and attempts to take off in an airplane.

 Kane and Lynch follow in a car and disable the plane's engines before killing the Younger Brother.
 Jenny then pulls a gun on Kane and blames him for her mother's death.
 Kane tells her that whether she hates him or not, he will get her to safety.
-Kane is then given the choice of rescuing Rific and Shelly from the village church, where they are pinned down by The 7's mercenaries, or escaping in a helicopter with Jenny and leaving them to die.
+Kane is then given the choice of rescuing Rific and Shelly from the village church, where they are pinned down by The7's mercenaries, or escaping with Jenny and leaving them to die.

 If Kane boards the helicopter with Jenny and leaves Rific and Shelly to die, Jenny will resent her father for leaving his men and tell him that she hates him.
 They escape in the helicopter, leaving Lynch.

-In the other ending chapter, Kane chooses to rescue Rific and Shelly, who are trapped in a burning church towering over a village.
+In the other ending, Kane chooses to rescue Rific and Shelly, who are trapped in a burning church towering over a village.
 Kane and Lynch are too late to save Rific, but Shelly is still alive.
-He feels betrayed despite the rescue attempt.
 As they escape to the pier, Jenny is shot, and Kane carries her body along.
-Shelly loses his patience and attempts to escape on one of the boats alone but appears to be killed by an explosion, although his boat is seen leaving the pier.
-Lynch is shot as he escapes on an undamaged boat with Kane, while Jenny's status is still unknown.
+Shelly loses his patience and attempts to escape on a boat alone but appears to be killed by an explosion, although his boat is seen leaving the pier.
+Lynch is shot as he escapes on an undamaged boat with Kane, while Jenny's status is unknown.
 The boat drifts slowly with the river, while Kane holds Jenny and whispers to her about the letter he tried to send her.